-Businesses have a duty to contribute to society, says the founder and CEO of Brujera Elixirs
+Businesses have a duty to contribute to society, says 2020 Women of the Year winner Kelly Ann Woods, founder and CEO of Brujera Elixirs.

 To honour the contenders in our inaugural Women of the Year competition, we’ve created video interviews with the winners in all six categories.

 Today’s subject: Community Builder winner Kelly Ann Woods, founder and CEO of Brujera Elixirs.
 Through her Squamish-based business, Woods makes State B, a line of functional beverages, some containing cannabis, that feature a trade secret formula of healing botanicals; and Boozewitch, a selection of sober-curious mixers for cocktails and mocktails.

 Previously co-founder and CEO of Gillespie’s Fine Spirits, the drinks industry veteran also started the Squamish Craft Beverage Association.
 “The times we’re living in,” Woods says, “unless you’ve built the foundation of what you’re doing about how you contribute to society, I don’t think you have any place being in business.”